floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

-...and in a separate integration test module (also in a standard location) I have a number of higher level tests which run the entire instruction decoding- and execution loop, for instance this little Z80 program to test the DJNZ instrucion:
+...and in a separate integration test module (also in a standard location) I have a number of higher level tests which run the entire instruction decoding- and execution loop, for instance this little Z80 program to test the DJNZ instruction:

 ```rust
     #[test]